serge-sans-paille/pythran-stories/content/2016-12-10-pythran-typing.rst

 requires type annotation on every functions, to keep the problem within reasonable bounds.

 But wait.
-MyPy author did its Phd on the subject, and he now works hand in hand with Guildo van Rossum on the subject.
+MyPy author did his PhD on the subject, and he now works hand in hand with Guildo van Rossum on the subject.
 Is there any chance for us to do a better job?
 Let's be honest.
 There is not.

 What can we do in such a situation?
 Take advantage of some extra assumptions Pythran can afford!
-We focus on scientific computing, all existing types ar known (no user-defined types in Pythran) and we only need to handle small size kernels, so we can spend some extra computing resources in the process.
+We focus on scientific computing, all existing types are known (no user-defined types in Pythran) and we only need to handle small size kernels, so we can spend some extra computing resources in the process.